Akagi (manga): Critical response

 Bradley Meek wrote for THEM Anime Reviews how it differed from traditional sports anime, describing it as a "hard-boiled, grimy" anime in which "there's a tangible sense of danger".
 Concluding that "it has an appealing package, but not a lot of entertainment value.
 This anime is a dark tale about characters who gamble for very high stakes illegally in smoke filled rooms guarded by bulky men in sunglasses.
 There's a tangible sense of danger in this anime; when characters sweat over what their next move will be, they have a good reason".
-He also mentioned the fact that one layperson cannot understand the jargon of the mahjong matches; that Akagi plays.
-UK Anime Networks Elliot Page gave the anime series a 8 out of 10, he argued that mahjong's understanding was not necessary, as the entertainment is not provided by the mahjong itself, but by the characters' attitudes, and highlighted how the narrator provides further tension in the events.
+He also mentioned that he, as a layperson, could not understand the jargon of the mahjong matches that Akagi plays.
+UK Anime Networks Elliot Page gave the anime series an 8 out of 10, he argued that understanding mahjong was not necessary as the entertainment is provided not by the mahjong itself but by the characters' attitudes, and highlighted how the narrator provides further tension in the events.
 Page praised the uncommon animation style that, "while not amazing by any metric, are tuned to be highly expressive, dragging you into the action and the intensity of the moment".
 He also mentioned that the last arc does not finish in the anime series, and concluded with, "arguably this isn't very important in the grand scheme - as the main joy of the series is watching the mind games on display as the opponents try and mentally dismantle each other, which it does still deliver in spades".